Radu Jude

+Radu Jude (/ro/; born 28 March 1977) is a Romanian filmmaker.
+A figure in the Romanian New Wave, his films usually explore the country society and politics through comedy and satire.

+He is most known for the comedy film Bad Luck Banging or Loony Porn (2021), which won the Golden Bear at the 71st Berlin International Film Festival.
+For Do Not Expect Too Much from the End of the World (2023) he won the Special Jury Prize at the 76th Locarno Film Festival.

 Biography

 Early career

-In 2003, Jude graduated from the Film Directing Department of the Media University of Bucharest.
+In 2003, Jude studied at the Film Directing Department at the Media University of Bucharest.
 He worked as an assistant director for feature films including Amen., directed by Costa-Gavras and The Death of Mr. Lazarescu, directed by Cristi Puiu.
 He directed several short films, among them Corp la corp (2003), Marea Neagră (2004), Lampa cu căciulă (2006) – the most awarded Romanian short film of all time, winner of grand prizes at Sundance, San Francisco, Los Angeles, Grimstad, Hamburg, Bilbao, Huesca, Trieste, Montpellier, Cottbus, Aspen, IndieLisboa, Brussels, Mediawave, Kraków, Almería, Valencia, Uppsala and selected, among others, at Toronto, Telluride, New Directors/New Films Festival, Tampere, Rotterdam.
 His short films Dimineața (2007) and Alexandra (2007) were selected in over 30 festivals, including Clermont-Ferrand, San Francisco, Cottbus, and Oberhausen (where he won the Grand Prix).
 Jude also directed over 100 commercials.

 The Happiest Girl in the World is his feature debut.
 Before the theatrical release in Romania, Cea mai fericită fată din lume won the CICAE Prize at the Berlin International Film Festival, the FIPRESCI Award (International Federation of Film Critics) at the Sofia International Film Festival, the Prize for Best Screenplay at the Bucharest International Film Festival and FIPRESCI Prize at IndieLisboa.
 The film was selected in ACID Programme at 2009 Cannes Film Festival.

 2010s

-In 2011, he directed and produced the independent Film pentru prieteni.
-His feature film Everybody in Our Family (2012) premiered at the Berlinale Forum and received the Heart of Sarajevo Award and the Bayard d'Or in Namur, among other awards.
+His thriller film Everybody in Our Family (2012) premiered at the Forum section of the 62nd Berlin International Film Festival.
+It won the Heart of Sarajevo Award at the 2012 Sarajevo Film Festival.

-Jude's Aferim! won the Silver Berlin Bear for Best Director at the 2015 Berlin Film Festival.
-The movie was also nominated at Tribeca Film Festival, Mill Valley Film Festival, Hong Kong International Film Festival, AFI Fest, London Film Festival, and Berlin International Film Festival.
-The film was selected as the Romanian official entry for the Best Foreign Language Film at the 88th Academy Awards reaching the short list but was not nominated.
+Aferim!
+(2015), won the Silver Bear for Best Director at the 65th Berlin International Film Festival.
+It was also selected for the Tribeca Film Festival, Mill Valley Film Festival, Hong Kong International Film Festival, AFI Fest, and London Film Festival.
+It was selected as the Romanian entry for the Best Foreign Language Film at the 88th Academy Awards, reaching the December shortlist but was not nominated.

+His biographical film Scarred Hearts (2016), won the Special Jury Prize at the 69th Locarno Film Festival.
+It also won the Best Director award at the Mar del Plata International Film Festival.

+I Do Not Care If We Go Down in History as Barbarians (2018) won the Crystal Globe at the 53rd Karlovy Vary International Film Festival.
+It was selected as the Romanian entry for the Best Foreign Language Film at the 91st Academy Awards, but it was not nominated.